- Hit the Registration Button for appropriate year

 One of the most important components of an educational program, is the ability to offer diversity within the course matrix.
 While striving to provide a high quality academic program, we realize that electives are essential in building that diversity.
 Bethany Lutheran is proud to offer our students a very rich and diverse elective program.
 Electives are typically courses that fall outside of the main core academic subject areas (English, math, history, science and foreign language).
 Electives may reflect a teen’s interests, introduce or improve skills, or be directly related to a future career.
 Electives do not require as much time or work as a core course, but include educational content.

 Our elective courses are comprised of 6 to 8-week modules, which allows the student to experience a variety of new and challenging courses while learning new skills.
-This year the following courses will be provided to students in grades 5 – 8.
+This year the courses below will be provided to students in grades 5 – 8.
 Although each student will have an opportunity to take an elective course, they may not be able to participate in each one that is offered due to their own individual academic course offering.

 - Life Skills – This course incorporates both academic skills and daily living skills that are necessary to participate as independently as possible in the community as Christian and a valued member of society.
 Learning to overcome obstacles, dealing with life in general are a few of the skills you will learn during the course of the semester in this informative, activities based, and life skills class.
 We will cover topics such as how to balance a checkbook, how to properly do laundry and ironing, how to get along better with family and friends, and so much more.
 This class will give you much needed information to help in life now and the future.